 State statute of limitations: Usually, states are able to access tax documents for between 3 and 4 years but the date the clock starts can vary greatly between states.
 Most states have adopted the general IRS statute of limitations meaning that they have 3 years from the filing date to audit your tax return.
 However, if the tax liability is understated by 25% or more many states can go back 6 years to conduct an audit.
 In the event of tax fraud or tax evasion, no statute of limitations exists.

 Even signing any type of payment agreement or compromise offer with the state can reset the statute of limitations.
 It is important to review a state’s Estoppel Statue prior to assuming you have a fixed review period.

 Taking risks with your business and financial future is not necessary, especially when self-audits performed by sales tax software are so easy.
-Sales Tax DataLink offers a free evaluation to our readers, letting you see how the software works with you data in real time.
+Sales Tax DataLink offers a free evaluation to our readers, letting you see how the software works with your data in real-time.
 We also offer outsourcing options that let us do all the heavy lifting for you, saving you time and money.